About REGEN

 Why participate?

-By becoming a Replication Scenario, your regeneration project could:
+By becoming a replication scenario, your regeneration project could:

-- Collaborate with Experts: Connect with a consortium of 23 European partners, including research institutions, municipalities, and industry leaders, to share knowledge and best practices.
+- Collaborate with experts: connect with a consortium of 23 European partners, including research institutions, municipalities, and industry leaders, to share knowledge and best practices.

-- Support the Community Engagement: The evaluation results can be used as facilitation material within citizen participation activities, to be able to co-design regeneration solutions with rich and transparent information.
+- Support the community engagement: the evaluation results can be used as facilitation material within citizen participation activities, to be able to co-design regeneration solutions with rich and transparent information.

 - Showcase your project in a LIST’s map server: the Luxembourg Institute of Science and Technology (LIST) developed the iGuess geospatial platform which provides a novel framework for development and implementation based on OGC standards.
 It uses the WFS, WMS, WCS, and WPS standards. https://iguess.list.lu/